2 Research Data Management Overview

 Let’s walk through this chart.

-4. Once planning is complete, the team moves into the cycle of data collection.
+- Once planning is complete, the team moves into the cycle of data collection.
 It is called a cycle because if your study is longitudinal, every step here will occur cyclically.
-Once one phase of data collection wraps up, the team re-enters the cycle again for the next phase of data collection, until all data collection is complete for the entire project.
+Once one wave of data collection wraps up, the team re-enters the cycle again for the next wave of data collection, until all data collection is complete for the entire project.

-• Once the data is captured, the file needs to be stored.
+- Once the data is captured, files need to be stored.
 While the data team may be in charge of setting up and monitoring the storage efforts, the project team may be the ones actively retrieving and storing the data.

 As you work through the remaining chapters of this book, Figure 2.1 will be a guide to navigating where each phase of practices fits into the larger picture.
 If at any point you feel overwhelmed by the information in this book, the Appendix provides a summary of some of the most common activities that occur in each phase.
 This digestible list can be a helpful reminder that all of this information can be boiled down to achievable tasks that are implemented over an extended period of time.